zachpino/realtimespace/week6/structure.md

 ###Base Page Structure
 ---

-As always, our page needs to be valid html and inlude a reference to the D3 library.
+We have [our data](analysis.md).
+But, as always, our page needs to be valid html and inlude a reference to the D3 library.
 This can be done locally, or on your server.

 ```
 <html>